-Shot blasting is a process for the removal of contaminates and impurities from the surfaces of metals and steel.
-Though the term, shot blasting, is all encompassing, other words are used to describe the process such as grit blasting, abrasive blasting, peening, and media blasting.
+Shot blasting is a process for the removal of contaminants and impurities from the surfaces of metals and steel.
+Though the term shot blasting is all encompassing, other words are used to describe the process, such as grit blasting, abrasive blasting, peening, and media blasting.
 Which descriptor is used depends on the machine’s manufacturer or the main use of the machine.

 It is easy to get the terms sandblasting and shot blasting confused since they seem to describe the same function.
 Sandblasting uses compressed air to shoot some form of abrasive against a surface.
 The shot blasting process is built around centrifugal force to propel media at a surface and is a far more aggressive operation than sandblasting.